 If you answered yes to any of these questions, you should definitely get an HIV test.
 In the US, it is now recommended that everyone age 13-64 be screened for HIV at least once.

 If you are worried because you think you may have been exposed to HIV, get tested.
 Then, if you learn that you are negative (not infected), you can stop worrying.
 If you test HIV+ there are effective medications to help you stay well.
 But you cannot get the health care and treatment you need if you do not know your HIV status (whether you are HIV+ or HIV-negative).
 Being unaware of your status also means that you could pass HIV to others without knowing it.

 For women who plan to become pregnant, testing is especially important.
 If a woman is infected with HIV, medical care and certain drugs given during pregnancy can lower the chance of passing HIV to her baby.
 For more information, see The Well Project's article, Pregnancy and HIV.

 There is currently neither a vaccine nor a cure for HIV.
-The best way to prevent HIV is to use sterile needles and practice safer sex.
+The best way to prevent HIV is to use consistent prevention methods, including safer sex (choosing low- or no-risk activities, using condoms, taking PrEP) and using sterile needles (for drugs, hormones or tattoos).
 For more information, see The Well Project's article on AIDS Vaccines.

 As you learn more about HIV, you may find these articles helpful: